Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook

 Comprehensive technical analysis of Tesla's humanoid robot.
-Explore Gen 2 and Gen 3 specifications, AI capabilities, January 2026 production launch, and how it compares to available alternatives.
+Explore Gen 3 specifications, 50-actuator hands, Fremont factory conversion, Grok AI integration, and how it compares to available alternatives you can buy today.

 ⚠️